How to Apply for your Lump Sum Pension Withdrawal

 They will send back your original documents and, if successful, a copy of your lump sum pension withdrawal entitlement statement.
 Make a photocopy of this and hold for your records.

-If you have a tax representative in Japan, you can send it to them.
+If you have a tax representative in Japan, you can send the original copy of the entitlement statement to them.
 I’ll make a new post on what to do next.

 From here on out, confirm receipt of your funds in your home country’s bank account and you’re good to go!
 Enjoy your new riches!